nisha0626/polygonModule1/README.md

 * ERC721A Import: The contract extends the ERC721A contract, implementing the ERC721A standard.

-* Contract Name and Symbol: Contract named "OnePiece" with symbol "OP".
+* Contract Name and Symbol: Contract named "Nisha" with symbol "NIS".

 * Maximum Quantity of Tokens: The contract allows minting up to 5 NFTs.